A low-order automatic domain splitting approach for nonlinear uncertainty mapping: LOADS-GMM

 \section{LOADS-GMM}

-The described \acrshort{loads} algorithm provides a manifold of polynomials mapping deviations in $\bm{x}$ through the considered nonlinear transformation.
-This map can be proficiently used to obtain a statistical characterisation of the propagated variable.
-More specifically, assuming that $\bm{x}$ can be described with a \acrshort{pdf} $p_{\bm{X}}$, realizations of it can be drawn by standard \acrshort{mc} sampling.
-Each realization is then associated to a single domain of the $M_{\bm{y}}$ manifold (or $M_{f}$, in case of orbital uncertainty propagation), and then mapped via polynomial evaluation.
-Once all realizations are mapped, higher order moments of the resulting \acrshort{pdf} can be computed~\citep{Pebay2016}.
+The described \acrshort{loads} algorithm provides a manifold of polynomials $M_{\bm{y}}$ \hl{(or $M_{f}$, in case of orbital uncertainty propagation)} that maps $[\bm{x}]$ through the considered nonlinear transformation.
+Recalling that $[\bm{x}]$ is the \acrshort{da} representation of the random variable $\bm{X}$ with \acrshort{pdf} $p_{\bm{X}}$, this map can be proficiently used to obtain a statistical characterisation of the propagated random variable $\bm{Y}$.
+More specifically, realizations $\bm{x}_l$ of $\bm{X}$ can be drawn for $l=1,\ldots,N_{MC}$ by standard \acrshort{mc} sampling, where $N_{MC}$ is the total number of samples.
+Each realization is then associated to a single domain in $M_{\bm{y}}$ (or $M_{f}$), and then mapped to $\hat{\bm{y}}_l$ via polynomial evaluation.
+Once all realizations are mapped, higher order moments of the transformed \acrshort{pdf} $p_{\bm{Y}}$ can be computed from $\hat{\bm{y}}_l$~\citep{Pebay2016}.
 This approach allows us to statistically describe the propagated uncertainty, but does not provide an analytical formulation of its \acrshort{pdf}.
 The availability of such an analytical representation can be appealing in a variety of applications, including state estimation \cite{Horwood2011}, tracks correlations \cite{DeMars2013a}, collision probability computation \cite{DeMars2014a}, and collision avoidance design \cite{Armellin2021347}.

-While the problem of estimating the \acrshort{pdf} of a Gaussian distribution subject to a linear transformation is of trivial solution, since the Gaussian nature is preserved, the mapping of a generic \acrshort{pdf} $p_{\bm{X}}$ through a nonlinear transformation $\bm{y}=\bm{f}(\bm{x})$ is more complex.
-A possible approach relies on the use of so-called \acrfull{gmm}.
-According to the \acrshort{gmm} theory, any arbitrary \acrshort{pdf} can be approximated by a properly selected weighted sum of Gaussian distributions or kernels~\citep{Sorenson1971}.
+While the problem of estimating the \acrshort{pdf} of a Gaussian distribution subject to a linear transformation is of trivial solution since the Gaussian nature is preserved, the mapping of a generic \acrshort{pdf} through a nonlinear transformation $\bm{f}$ is more complex.
+A possible approach relies on the use of so-called \acrfullpl{gmm}.
+According to the \acrshort{gmm} theory, any \acrshort{pdf} of practical concern can be approximated by a properly selected weighted sum of Gaussian distributions or kernels~\citep{Sorenson1971}.
 As a result, given a distribution $p_{\bm{X}}$, we can write